Mattress Support Layers Explained: A DIY Guide

 a man in bed holding a remote control and a cup

-Introduction: It All Starts from the Bottom
+Introduction: It All Starts at the Bottom

 Before you start dreaming about cozy comfort foams or that perfect organic zippered cover, you’ve got to get the foundation right.
 Literally.